 The landlord goes to court and must win the lawsuit before evicting the tenant.

 A judge conducts a hearing to receive evidence and hear witnesses, the landlord, and the tenant.
 If the judge rules favoring the landlord he or she gets a “Writ of Possession”.
 This writ authorizes the local sheriff to evict the tenant.

 Landlords must use the sheriff.
 Landlords should never personally or use others to evict a tenant.

-It’s illegal for a landlord to force a tenant out like cutting off the electricity or changing the locks.
-Any of these acts results in the ability of the tenant to sue the landlord for damages.
+It’s illegal for a landlord to force a tenant out by cutting off the electricity or changing the locks.
+Any of these acts result in the ability of the tenant to sue the landlord for damages.

 Learn more about the California illegal eviction process here.

 Tenant Continues to Owe Rent Up to Day of Eviction